steemit/smt-whitepaper/smt-manual/manual.md

 ## SMTs on Steem have aligned Proof-of-Brain incentives with the core token.

-Core tokens, such as Eth, which do not carry Proof-of-Brain content rewards cannot offer monetization and bootstrapping benefits to new SMT communities.
+Unlike STEEM, core tokens, such as eth, that do not carry Proof-of-Brain content rewards, cannot offer monetization and bootstrapping benefits to new SMT communities.

 ## SMTs have effective pricing for transactions.
 Whether using bandwidth costs or outright fees, no general purpose blockchain will price transactions effectively for more than a small fraction of its applications.